Accelerate Breakthrough Research with Intuitive Sample Preparation

 The combination of SAFE distillation and nitrogen evaporation has been successfully applied across diverse food and beverage matrices:

-- Olive Oil Aroma Profiling: Researchers used a modified approach combining liquid-liquid extraction with SAFE, followed by Vigreux column concentration and nitrogen blowdown.
-This method isolated 41 aroma compounds from just 5 grams of extra virgin olive oil, including critical C5 and C6 aliphatic compounds that serve as markers for ripening degree and quality.
-The SAFE step removed pigments (chlorophylls and carotenoids) that had created a dark green color in the initial extract, resulting in colorless, transparent extracts suitable for GC-MS analysis.
+- Olive Oil Aroma Profiling: Researchers used a modified approach combining liquid-liquid extraction with SAFE, followed by Vigreux column concentration and nitrogen blowdown [9].
+This method isolated 41 aroma compounds from just 5 grams of extra virgin olive oil, including critical C5 and C6 aliphatic compounds that serve as markers for ripening degree and quality [9].
+The SAFE step removed pigments such as chlorophylls and carotenoids that had given the initial dichloromethane extract its dark green color, resulting in a colorless and transparent extract [9].

-- Beef Fat Flavor Chemistry: Analysis of dry-rendered beef fat using SAFE with four different extraction solvents, followed by concentration and GC-MS/GC-O analysis, identified 96 volatile compounds and 73 odor-active compounds.
-Nitrogen evaporation was essential for achieving the final concentration needed to detect and quantify key aroma compounds with odor activity values (OAVs) ≥1, including compounds responsible for meaty, roasted, and fatty aroma notes.
+- Beef Fat Flavor Chemistry: Analysis of dry-rendered beef fat using SAFE with four different extraction solvents, followed by concentration and GC-MS/GC-O analysis, identified 96 volatile compounds and 73 odor-active compounds [2].
+Nitrogen evaporation was essential for concentrating sample extracts for instrumental detection and quantification [2].
+In total, 15 compounds with odor-active values (OAVs) ≥ 1 were determined to be the key aroma compounds [2].

-- Fish Soup Volatile Analysis: Researchers extracted fish soup with diethyl ether/pentane mixture, performed SAFE distillation for 2 hours at 10⁻⁴ torr, collected the fraction in liquid nitrogen, removed water with anhydrous Na₂SO₄, concentrated to 10 mL through a Vigreux column, then further reduced the volume by nitrogen stream purging before GC-O-MS analysis.
+- Fish Soup Volatile Analysis: Researchers extracted the fish soup using a diethyl ether/pentane mixture, then performed SAFE distillation for 2 hours at 10⁻⁴ torr and collected the volatile fraction in liquid nitrogen [4].
+The extract was dried with anhydrous Na₂SO₄, concentrated to 10 mL using a Vigreux column, and further reduced in volume by nitrogen stream purging before GC–O–MS analysis [4].
 This workflow exemplifies the standard multi-stage concentration approach employed in flavor chemistry.

 To achieve optimal results when concentrating SAFE extracts, consider these best practices based on Organomation's expertise and published research:

-- Select Appropriate Flow Rates: Optimal nitrogen flow creates a visible dimple on the sample surface without causing splashing.
-Smaller sample tubes (e.g., microcentrifuge tubes) work efficiently with 19-gauge needles, while larger tubes benefit from wider needles that accommodate higher flow rates.
+- Select Appropriate Flow Rates: Optimal nitrogen flow creates a visible dimple on the sample surface without causing splashing, and 19-gauge needles typically work well for most workflows and tube sizes.

 - Control Temperature Carefully: Set the water bath temperature 2-3°C below the boiling point of your solvent for efficient evaporation.
 For heat-sensitive samples or when preserving the most volatile aroma compounds, use lower temperatures (30-40°C) to minimize thermal stress.